cmizumoto/small-projects/README.md

 48- Random Image Gallery

 - It doesn't have to be random, I'm just using a unsplash source that gives me a random image, but we could get them in order from a API too.
 Usually we'll see these kinds of galleries in photographers portfolios.

+49- ToDos List

+- The good'ol to do list, this one will not use a backend, only the local storage to preserve the data, already made one more complex some time ago and using vue, but this is the fundamentals, good to keep the knowledge check.